Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Examples

 \subsection{Nonlinear Operator with Linear Data}

 We again consider the linear data sets from the previous section, but here together with a \emph{nonlinear} differential operator.
 Because of the nonlinearity, we cannot use the FEM interior basis and the superposition principle as in the fully linear case.
 Instead, we use a neural network to approximate the solution operator, i.e., the inverse of the nonlinear differential operator.
 The solution is still in the form of a finite element function, so the output of the network gives an approximation of the finite element solution.
-The input to the network is POD-coefficients corresponding to the same POD boundary basis functions as in the linear case in the previous section.
+The input to the network is the POD coefficients $(p_1, ..., p_N)$ corresponding to the same significant POD boundary basis functions as in the fully linear case.
 We use the following nonlinear energy functional as the foundation for the loss function during training of the network.

 This functional corresponds to the nonlinear differential operator whose inverse (the solution operator) we want to approximate with the neural network.
-We use a simple multilayer perceptron (MLP) network architecture with 4 hidden layers of the same width X and an output layer of width O representing the finite element DoFs.
+We use a simple multilayer perceptron network architecture with 4 hidden layers of the same width X and an output layer of width O representing the finite element DoFs.
 For standard P1 elements considered here it is simply the finite element function's nodal values.
 We use the exponential linear unit (ELU) as the activation function in the 4 hidden layers and no activation function in the last layer.
 A schematic illustration of this network is provided in Figure~\ref{fig:networks-operator}.

 In each iteration during the training, we pick a fixed number (referred to as the batch size) of randomly selected coefficient vectors and use them to compute an average loss.
 The coefficient values are picked from $\mcN(0, 0.09)$.
 The optimization is performed with the Adam optimizer where we perform $10^6$ iterations with a decreasing learning rate.
 The learning rate starts at 1e-4, and after every 250k iterations, it is decreased by a factor of~0.5.